Dragon-Wonder/Physics-Collision-Simulator/README.md

 ### Drag tool - WIP

 Clicking and dragging on a ball will allow you to move a ball where the mouse is.
 When released the ball will still have its inital velocity.

+### Info Tool - WIP

+Clicking on a ball will write infomation about it to the console